violettance/automl_pipeline/README.md

 # AutoML Tool

-This is a Streamlit application that allows you to build an automated ML pipeline using Streamlit, Pandas Profiling, and PyCaret.
+This Streamlit app simplifies your ML workflow by combining automated EDA with Pandas Profiling, interactive visualizations through Pygwalker, and AutoML-based classification modeling using PyCaret — all in one place.

 ## Installation